-Intervertebral discs sit between the vertebrae and are the shock absorbers for the spine.
+Intervertebral disks sit between the vertebrae and are the shock absorbers for the spine.
 They are flat, round, about half an inch thick and made up of two components—the nucleus pulposus, and the annulus fibrosus.
-The nucleus has a jelly-like consistency and can be found in the center of the disc.
-The “jelly” allows the disc to be flexible and strong.
-The annulus is the flexible outer ring of the disc and consists of several layers.
+The nucleus has a jelly-like consistency and can be found in the center of the disk.
+The “jelly” allows the disk to be flexible and strong.
+The annulus is the flexible outer ring of the disk and consists of several layers.
 When moving or standing, weight is put on the nucleus, causing it to expand while the annulus holds it in place.
 Together, the nucleus and annulus allow for movement to take place while simultaneously maintaining the strength of the spine.

-In the case of a herniated disc, the jelly-like center of the disc pushes against its outer ring, causing it to bulge out.
+In the case of a herniated disk, the jelly-like center of the disk pushes against its outer ring, causing it to bulge out.
 When it bulges out toward the spinal canal, it puts pressure on the nerve root, causing pain and weakness in the area the nerve supplies.

 In most cases, pain will begin in the neck and travel down the arm in the area served by the damaged nerve.
 Certain neck movements, like extending, straining, or turning the neck, may increase pain.
 Other symptoms may include: